ceph/ceph/doc/install/get-packages.rst

 	gpgkey=https://download.ceph.com/keys/release.asc

-For specific packages, you may retrieve them by specifically downloading the release package by name.
+For specific packages, you may retrieve them by downloading the release package by name.
 Our development process generates a new release of Ceph every 3-4 weeks.
 These packages are faster-moving than the major releases.
 Development packages have new features integrated quickly, while still undergoing several weeks of QA prior to release.

 The repository package installs the repository details on your local system for use with ``yum``.
 Replace ``{distro}`` with your Linux distribution, and